What does a mental health coach do

 2. A part of the client does not want the client to express herself and freezes at every opportunity

-In this scenario, the client is at odds with herself due to the compartmentalization of conflicting thoughts and feelings.
+In our scenario, Jenna is at odds with herself due to the compartmentalization of conflicting thoughts and feelings.
 Our minds do this!
 When experiencing such inner conflict, it’s impossible to commit 100% to anything.
 Thus, self-sabotage ensues, which can be incredibly frustrating.
 But, not mysterious when viewed with the principle of compartmentalization in mind.

 If we could sum up what mental health coaches do in a nutshell, we’d say they facilitate inner communication to promote self-integration and healing.
 Along the way, outer communication (with others) increasingly comes from an authentic, aligned place.